 In the midst of a changing office market, landlords need to be responsive when it comes to attracting potential tenants.

 Sierra Wireless, a multinational wireless communications equipment designer and manufacturer headquartered in British Columbia, recently worked with JLL to create buzz around its vacant Atlanta sublease.

 The 10,000-square-foot space was a result of the company’s acquisition of Numerex, a provider of enterprise solutions related to the internet of things (IoT).
 In order to quickly lease the space and free up capital, JLL recommended that Sierra Wireless apply the fast and flexible furniture as a service (FaaS) concept to its vacant space.

-Originated by CORT to support the evolving commercial real estate industry, FaaS is similar to other subscription services currently on the market, providing furniture on demand for rapidly growing companies.
+Originated by CORT to support the evolving commercial real estate industry, FaaS is similar to other services currently on the market, providing furniture on demand for rapidly growing companies.

 “Our decision to apply FaaS to our vacant space was based on creating a hip, plug-and-play space centered on flexibility and access,” said Treena Nelson, the senior facilities manager with Sierra Wireless.
 “It’s not necessarily about the cost savings, but the reduced time investment.
 At the end of the sublease, I don’t have to worry about selling or storing the furniture, and that’s a big plus for me.”

 To appeal to a variety of workplace customers, a few different looks were installed throughout the space.
 When the new subtenant moves in, they can choose to change out the furniture to align with their goals and needs or return the products if they have their own furniture.
 The benefit of the FaaS approach is it’s virtually risk-free and focuses on access over ownership.

 The FaaS model allows for a great deal of flexibility in the workplace.
 Users can tap into a big furniture inventory that’s available on demand, design a strategic workplace solution, change things as needed and return the product on their terms.